hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-head-start.md

       reviews and audits by the HHS Office of Inspector General, program reviews, and Single Audits.
     Mitigation_Strategy: app6_1
   - Action_Taken: Planned
     Completion_Date: FY2025
+    Description_Action_Taken: HHS plans to utilize Predictive Analytics as a corrective action in the Head Start program.
+HHS will leverage modern technologies to support Head Start funding recipients by monitoring  aspects of recipient financial performance and alerting HHS when a recipient may be moving towards non-compliance with policies and procedures.
+    Mitigation_Strategy: app7_1
+  - Action_Taken: Planned
+    Completion_Date: FY2025
     Description_Action_Taken: HHS plans to provide ongoing training to Head Start